 Mint plants are incredibly easy to grow.
 Some might say a little too easy to grow thanks to their ability to spread quickly.
-Learn everything you need to know about growing mint in a hassle-free way so that you can enjoy the benefits of this perennial herb.
+Learn everything you need to know about growing mint from cuttings in a hassle-free way so that you can enjoy the benefits of this perennial herb.

-However, growing it has been…an acquired taste.
+However, growing it has been… an acquired taste.
 I think one of the first things that people learn about growing mint is its legendary ability to take over any space where it grows.

 Trust me, the reputation is deserved!